-At 27, Josiah Golson already has definite accomplishments to his name.
+At 27, Josiah Golson has already achieved much.
 A graduate of the University of Tennessee-Chattanooga and the University of Texas-Austin law school, he recently began practicing real estate law in Chattanooga.
-He is also an artist.
-He is involved with arts groups and has done live demonstrations at numerous events.
+He is also an artist, and is involved with several arts groups.

 See more of Josiah’s art at: Josiah Golson

 My mother is a trained artist, and in fact an art teacher.
 She was an early inspiration for me.
 When I was six years old, I remember making drawings that I imagined being in motion.
 Even then I was trying to tell a story with pictures.
 I made little comic books and so on.
 I’ve drawn all my life, but I wasn’t serious about sharing my art until my second year of law school.
 I was dealing with some issues around whether I wanted to continue in that field.
 I’ve always had an interest in the arts, from drawing to film making, and as a diversion I began to draw pictures in the style of a film strip, what I call ‘frames’.
 I began to create story lines and to illustrate them.

 So your approach to drawing evolved as an emotional experience based on a love for a variety of visual media?

 Yes, I think it was an attempt to connect with my youth and with things that inspired me.

 Can you describe your approach to making your drawings and how you arrived at it?